 Sometimes a TIA is caused by a sharp drop in blood pressure that reduces blood flow to the brain.
 This is called a "low-flow" TIA.
 It is not as common as other types.

 What tests do you need after a TIA?

 Your doctor will do tests to look at your heart and blood vessels.
 You may need:

-Your doctor will also check to see if something else is causing your symptoms.
+Your doctor will also check to see if something else caused your symptoms.